percona/pmm-doc/docs/get-started/backup/mysql_prerequisites.md

 2. Check that the [PMM Client](../../setting-up/client/index.md) is installed and running on the node.

-3. To enable Xtrabackup for MySQL 8.0+, check that pmm-agent connects to MySQL wit a user that has  BACKUP_ADMIN privilege.
+3. To enable Xtrabackup for MySQL 8.0+, check that pmm-agent connects to MySQL with a user that has  BACKUP_ADMIN privilege.

 4. Check that there is only one MySQL instance running on the node.